 Non-AUWCL students accepted by AUWCL:

-The Faculty of Law is situated in the center of the old city of Copenhagen and has more than 4,000 students.
+The Faculty of Law at the University of Copenhagen is situated in the center of the old city of Copenhagen and has more than 4,000 students.
 The Faculty offers about 30 law courses taught in English each semester.
-With the exception of one bachelor course, all courses are at master level and are offered to exchange and guest students as well as Danish master students.
-More than 300 international students study at the Faculty of Law each year and the Faculty has an extensive welcoming program each semester.
+All master level law courses are offered to exchange and guest students as well as Danish master students.
+More than 300 international students study at the Faculty of Law each year and the faculty has an extensive welcoming program each semester.
 In addition to the classical fields of law, the research and study programs are geared towards increasing internationalization and new legal disciplines.

-The official language of instruction at the University of Copenhagen is Danish, however many courses are offered in English.
+The official language of instruction at the University of Copenhagen is Danish; however, many courses are offered in English.

 Students will receive up to 12 credits towards their law degree.
 Only the credits and not the grades will transfer per ABA requirements.
-The acceptance of any credit or grade for any courses taken at the University of Copenhagen, including externships and other clinical offerings, is subject to determination by the WCL, Office of the Registrar.
+The acceptance of any credit or grade for any courses taken at the University of Copenhagen, including externships and other clinical offerings, is subject to determination by the AUWCL Office of the Registrar.

 The following is a selection of courses offered at the University of Copenhagen.
 Please visit the University's website for a complete list of course offerings.

-- International Commercial Arbitration
+International Commercial Arbitration

-- International Labor Law
+International Migration Law